 Finding Things That We've Lost

-Journalist Tom Langdon (Dermot Mulroney - Northpole: Open for Christmas), after another trip abroad to cover a news story, is returning home to see his long distance girlfriend and as he promised his late father he is making the journey from D.C. to Los Angeles by train so that he can write about the journey.
-Tom is not the only passenger on the train and soon discovers the likes of Agnes (Joan Cusack - Ice Princess), widower John (John Innes) and a couple of young lovers all have fascinating stories to tell about their lives.
-He also discovers Hollywood Producer Max Powers (Danny Glover - The Bouquet) and his script doctor Eleanor (Kimberly Williams-Paisley - The Christmas Shoes) are on board who was once his girlfriend till one day she just left with no explanation.
+Journalist Tom Langdon (Dermot Mulroney - Northpole: Open for Christmas) is heading to Los Angeles for Christmas to see his long distance girlfriend and, as he promised his late father, he is making the journey from D.C. to Los Angeles by train so that he can write a story about the journey.
+Tom is not the only passenger on the train and soon discovers the likes of the inquisitive Agnes (Joan Cusack - Ice Princess), widower John (John Innes) and a couple of young lovers all have fascinating stories to tell about their lives.
+He also discovers Hollywood Producer Max Powers (Danny Glover - The Bouquet) and his script doctor, Eleanor (Kimberly Williams-Paisley - The Christmas Shoes), are also on board which makes things interesting as Eleanor was once Tom's girlfriend till one day she just left with no explanation.

 Now of course "The Christmas Train" is a Hallmark movie and we have lots of beautiful decorations but we also have a lot of classy decorations on a beautiful train.
 On top of that this is a train which travels through not only some of the most beautiful snow covered landscapes you will see but like a cruise ship stops at various stations for a few hours.
 As such we get some equally beautiful scenes at various places all of which to be honest are bordering on being a little too perfect but add to the charm of the movie, such as at one station Tom and Eleanor end up going dancing.

-What this all boils down to is that "The Christmas Train" is one of those Hallmark movies which is a cut above the usual and is filled with all the usual Hallmark Christmas movie stuff but with lots of extra charm, warmth and emotional depth.
+What this all boils down to is that "The Christmas Train" is one of those Hallmark movies which is a cut above the usual and is filled with all the usual Hallmark Christmas movie stuff but with lots of extra charm, warmth and emotional depth as well as a twist ending.